Casino Gambling, Poker and Race and Sports Books

 Online gambling exists since more than 20 years.
 The government of the United States of America respectively the governments of its 50 states have done almost nothing yet about a regulation since.

-UIGEA was invented in 2006 to keep US residents from playing offshore.
+The UIGEA, that was invented in 2006 didn't keep US residents from playing offshore.

-- Regulated online casino gambling, poker and sports betting: New Jersey Licensed iGaming here: 888 and PartyGaming
+- Regulated online casino gambling, poker and sports betting in US states: New Jersey Licensed iGaming here: 888 and PartyGaming

 - Regulated online poker: Nevada and Delaware Play the real w s o p .